chain4travel/camino-docs/docs/apps/nodes/run-camino-node.md

 When the mainnet (Camino) goes live, you can either omit `--network-id=columbus` parameter, or pass `--network-id=camino` which is the name of our mainnet.

 Validators must know their public facing IP addresses so they can let other nodes know how to connect to them.
-So If your node will run as a validator, you need to use `--public-ip` option.
+So If your node will run as a validator, you need to use the `--public-ip` option.
 For more info check [public-ip flag](camino-node-config-flags.md#public-ip)

 ## What next?